n1ghthavvk/stellaris-evorin/steam-workshop/description.md

 Start with a Subterranean Civilization on your home world.
 This gives powerful bonuses in the form of additional districts or some districts and powerful jobs at the cost of losing quite a bit of science income for a while.
 If you aren't careful, they might take over the planet.
 And you don't want that, do you?

 [h2]The Chosen One[/h2]
-Your ruler is the Chosen One, an immortal, level 10 leader.
+Your ruler is the Chosen One, an immortal, legendary level 10 leader.
+You can pick their traits at the start of the game.
 They will allow you to start researching Psionic Theory right from the beginning.
-Though you probably shouldn't do that as it would take about 72 months.

 [h2]Walking On Eggshells[/h2]
 Start with a Voidspawn growing inside your Home Planet.
 It will hatch and destroy your empire capital.